sylvainlaurent/JDBC-Performance-Logger/README.md

 ## Requirements
 - java 6 or later for the driver
-- java 7 or later for the GUI
+- java 8 or later for the GUI
-- java 8 to test new JDBC 4.2 methods
+- java 8 to build

 ## How to download
 - The package containing both the console and driver is available here : https://github.com/sylvainlaurent/JDBC-Performance-Logger/releases